Château Capbern Gasqueton 2006

 Robert Parker

-"Here, we don't sacrifice quality for fashion.
-This wine has retained the classic characteristics of Bordeaux, which it expresses through its beautiful balance.
-First in the bouquet, with a successful combination of red fruits and toasted notes; then on the palate, which shows good body and is supported by silky tannins.
-Don't hesitate to wait a few years before drinking it. " (Le Guide Hachette des Vins 2010).
-A very fine Saint-Estèphe that is now ready to drink!
+“Here, we don’t pander to trends.
+This wine has managed to preserve the classic character of Bordeaux wines, which is expressed through its beautiful balance.
+First in the bouquet, a successful blend of red fruit and toasty notes; then on the palate, where it displays good body and is supported by silky tannins.
+Don’t hesitate to let it age for a few years. ” (Le Guide Hachette des Vins 2010).
+A truly beautiful Saint-Estèphe now ready to drink!

 Buy your Capbern Gasqueton wines at the best price in a private sale!